t0k1t00/BI0S_Blockchain/Tasks.md

 ```
 I got my address as the output, confirming that I am now the owner of the contract

-To check that I successfully became the owner after calling `Fal1out()`.

 ---

 ### Level completed